 This year is crucial.
 Not only is it the lead-up to the most important global climate negotiations held (COP26) since Paris, our Prime Minister is getting international pressure from the UK, the USA and others to stop blocking international progress and start getting Australia to pull its weight.
 It's also the lead-up to a federal election.

 One thing we can achieve by writing hundreds of letters is to show that people of faith care deeply about this crisis and that concern about it cannot be dismissed as something 'mainstream' people don't care about.
 We very definitely do!
 We can show that the Prime Minister needs to act now if he's to avoid being out of touch with everyday Australians.

 Research shows that old-fashioned hand-written letters to politicians are much more likely to get read than emails, so it's well worth the effort.

 How to go about it

-Here is a guide to writing the letters and asking others to join you.
+Here is a guide to writing the letters and/or to organise within your community to write.

 This is one tactic - the main game follows